datacarpentry/shell-genomics/episodes/02-the-filesystem.md

 ### Navigational Shortcuts

-There are some shortcuts which you should know about.
-Dealing with the home directory is very common.
+The root directory is the highest level directory in your file system and contains files that are important for your computer to perform its daily work.
+While you will be using the root (`/`) at the beginning of your absolute paths, it is important that you avoid working with data in these higher-level directories, as your commands can permanently alter files that the operating system needs to function.
+In many cases, trying to run commands in `root` directories will require special permissions which are not discussed here, so it’s best to avoid them and work within your home directory.
+Dealing with the `home` directory is very common.
 The tilde character, `~`, is a shortcut for your home directory.
-Navigate to the `shell_data`
-directory:
+In our case, the `root` directory is __two__ levels above our `home` directory, so `cd` or `cd ~` will take you to `/home/dcuser` and `cd /` will take you to `/`.
+Navigate to the `shell_data` directory:

 ~~~
 $ cd